Mutations: PSEN1 M146L (A>C)

 Genetic Background: B6/D2/Swe/SJL mixed background

-Availability: Available through the Technology Transfer Office, Patents & Licensing, University of South Florida and PsychoGenics
+Availability: Available through the Technology Transfer Office, Patents & Licensing, University of South Florida.
+Also available at the CRO PsychoGenics

 The first report of this transgenic line described two lines of mice that overexpress human PSEN1 with the M146L mutation, line 5.1 and line 6.2 (Duff et al., 1996).
 Line 5.1 has been more extensively characterized, especially in relation to the double transgenic PS/APP (Holcomb et al., 1998).
 In the original report, it was found that animals that overexpress mutant, but not wild-type, PSEN1, show a selective increase in brain Aβ42(43) (Duff et al., 1996).